 If Baptism is for the children of believers only, Confirmation for believers only, Communion for believers in fellowship only..... then we Evangelicals had better leave the Anglican Church.
 We had better join or form a church which adopts the stance of a holy people apart from the corrupt secular society, for the ethos of the Anglican Church is certainly not a closed fellowship of believers.
 There are many exclusive churches around, but that is not the Anglican model.
 We have a history of being established, of being linked to the wider secular society.

 Trying to be a sheep-fold and a fishing-boat demands compromise.
 When it comes to our Sunday services, we need to compromise very little.
-The remnant are increasingly those who attend.
+The remnant is increasingly those who attend.
 Our whole focus can be on Christ, who is in our midst.
 We can be fully about hearing Christ.
 In that environment we can be one.
 As for many of the other ministrations of the church, such as occasional services, evangelism can be our focus.
 Yet in the end there is always some conflict of purpose, and so compromise remains our daily friend.

 For Evangelicals to maintain their sanity and their faith, nurturing the remnant and reaching out to the lost, all within the framework of the Anglican institution, it is necessary to accept some compromise. cf. 1Cor.7.